 What many churches call discipleship, or disciple-making is a far cry from what Jesus had in mind when He gave us the Great Commission.
 What you are doing may be the very reason your church is struggling when it comes to reaching non-Christians with the gospel.

 I work with dozens of churches each year, helping them align their strategies and programming with their disciple-making results (measures).
-My observation is that most churches three core components to their strategy.
-Most often, it consists of a gathering where worship takes place, groups where people connect and study the Bible, and a place of service in the church.
-It may look like some variation in the drawing below.
+My observation is that most churches have three core components when it comes to their strategy.
+Most often, it consists of 1) a gathering where worship takes place, 2) groups where people connect and study the Bible, and 3) a place of service in the church.
+It may look like some variation of the drawing below.

 This model most often assumes that people find their way into our gatherings, and the rest will take care of itself.
 The challenge to this assumption is that in today’s culture that people are no longer finding us.
 We have reached everyone like us or who is wants to be like us.
-If we are frank about our situation, if we are experience growth at all, it is usually the result of doing things better than the church around us.
+If we are frank about our situation, if we are experiencing growth at all, it is usually the result of doing things better than the churches around us and reaching their attenders and members.
 In essence, we are growing at the expense of the churches around us, with little or no actual kingdom growth.